juancsherrera/OrganicDairySupplyChain/README.md

-Finding opportunities for locating new businesses: The case of organic dairy business in the USA.
+Finding opportunities for locating new businesses: The case of organic dairy in the USA.
 ================
 Juan C. S. Herrera
 February, 2019